lazydancer/idk/README.md

 idk is a minecraft inventory bot.

-Deposit and withdraw items from a storage area of chests.
+Deposit and withdraw items from storage.
 All the items are shown on a website and you can control the bot from there.
 No redstone required!

 [About](#about) •
 [Installation](#installation)